avoidthehack/Private-Browsers-Table/README.md

 This privacy browser comparison tool aims to be easily readable and usable for **all** users, regardless of personal technical expertise.

-The interactive and fancily rendered version of this table/tool is hosted @ https://avoidthehack.com/util/browser-comparison; we also perform periodic reviews of browsers (https://avoidthehack.com/tools/privacy-browsers)
+The interactive and fancily rendered version of this table/tool is hosted at [https://browsers.avoidthehack.com](https://browsers.avoidthehack.com)

 ## Legend